Andrei15193/sbox-The-Orange-Run/docs/_posts/2023-07-08-Basic-Networking-of-Stats.md

 ```

 A classic search algorithm, typed enumerators implement [`IDisposable`](learn.microsoft.com/dotnet/api/system.idisposable),
-it is unknown whether it actually does something in this case, but when you are dealing with a disposable
+it is unknown whether it actually does something in this case, but when we are dealing with a disposable
 object it is best use it with the [`using` statement](https://learn.microsoft.com/dotnet/csharp/language-reference/statements/using)
 to ensure the [`Dispose()`](https://learn.microsoft.com/dotnet/api/system.idisposable.dispose) method gets called.

 This can be wrapped in an [extension method](https://learn.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/extension-methods)
 since the [`IList<>`](https://learn.microsoft.com/dotnet/api/system.collections.generic.ilist-1) interface does not provide
-us with a method to find the index of an element by a predicate.
+us with a method to find the index of an element using a predicate.

 Now, to add oranges.